Syriac Alexander Romance: Provenance and date

+The Syriac Romance belongs to the α recension of the Greek Romance, as is represented by the Greek manuscript A (Paris.
+1711).
+In this way, it is like other works of the Alexander literature tradition, like the Res gestae Alexandri Macedonis of Julius Valerius Alexander Polemius, the Armenian Alexander Romance and the Historia de preliis of Leo the Archpriest.

-Based on its surviving manuscripts, some suggest an origins of the in upper Mesopotamia at the hands of Nestorian religious figure (like a priest or monk).
-Nevertheless, these manuscripts are rather late and may provide little support to this theory, and many Syriac speaking Christian communities other than Nestorians were available as candidates for the creation of the text.
+Based on its surviving manuscripts, some historians have suggested it originated in upper Mesopotamia and that its author was a Nestorian religious figure (like a priest or monk).
+Nevertheless, its manuscripts are rather late and may provide little support to this theory, and many Syriac speaking Christian communities other than Nestorians were available as candidates for the creation of the text.
 At the same time, almost all identifiable Syriac authors were clergymen, and so the view that the author of the Romance was also a clergyman remains justified.
 Scholars also continue to believe that the text was produced sometime from the late sixth to the first half of the seventh century, potentially in the aftermath of the Byzantine–Sasanian War of 602–628 which some believe is a plausible political context for the genesis of the text.
 Little internal evidence exists for the dating of the text, although the name Khusrau is used instead of Xerxes, which most likely refers either to Khosrow I (r.
 531–579) or Khosrow II (r.
 590–628).

 Theodor Nöldeke has influentially argued that it was translated from a lost Middle-Persian (Pahlavi) version of the Alexander Romance, though this theory has been disputed in recent decades in favor of the alternative hypothesis that it represents a direct translation from the Greek, which now represents the consensus.

 The terminus ante quem for the date of the text is the 8th century, as the first translations of the Syriac Alexander Romance into Arabic were made in the 8th and 9th centuries, such as the Qissat al-Iskandar.
 By correlating the style of the translation in line with the phases of Greek-to-Syriac translations defined by Sebastian Brock, and by pinpointing particular historical figures mentioned in the text, a date for the composition of the text very early in the seventh century can be proposed.